Flangvik/Bobber/README.md

   --owa                 Exfiltrate information from the Outlook REST API (The last 2k emails, both sent and received) --owa-limit OWA_LIMIT
                         Set the max amount of emails to exfiltrate, default is 2k.
+  --tf-path TF_PATH     Path to your TeamFiltration file on disk (download from https://github.com/Flangvik/TeamFiltration/releases/latest)

 RoadTools Options:
   RoadTools RoadTX interactive authentication options